taubao/Market-Sentiment-Analysis/README.md

 Below is the general flow the app follows:

-## Implementation Information

-Below is the general flow the app follows:

 ### Step 1: User enters a stock ticker
 The home page shows a form where the user types in a stock ticker.
 After they submit it, the program uses that ticker to start the analysis.

 ### Step 2: Fetch stock price data
 The app uses `yfinance` to download the last three months of closing prices.

-It compares the first and last prices to decide whether the stock has been **rising**, **falling**, or **stagnant** during that period.
+It compares the first and last prices to decide whether the stock has been rising, falling, or stagnant during that period.

 ### Step 3: Pull Yahoo Finance News
 The app sends a request to the Yahoo Finance Search API to get recent news articles related to the ticker.
+The app analyzes five of the most recent articles returned by the Yahoo Finance Search API.

 ### Step 4: Extract article text
 The app downloads and reads the full text of each article using `newspaper3k`.

 If it cannot get the full text, it uses the article title instead.

 ### Step 5: Run three sentiment models
 Each article is analyzed using three different tools: